eccentricdevotion/TARDIS/tardis-commands.md

     /tardis direction south
     /tardis direction east

-You can also use the TARDIS **Direction Frame** to change the direction the exterior is facing:
+You can also use the TARDIS <strong id="direction_frame">Direction Frame</strong> to change the direction the exterior is facing:

 - Place an Item Frame and run the `/tardis update direction` command on it
 - Place a TRIPWIRE\_HOOK in the frame